End-of-Life Confusion

 Interacting with a loved one experiencing end-of-life confusion, or even simply watching them experience such confusion, can be an emotionally-harrowing experience, even if you’re not providing hospice care personally.
 Remember, however, that in this difficult time, the focus needs to be on providing as much care and comfort for your loved one as is possible during the final stages of their life, even if it’s physically or emotionally challenging to do so.
 In such times, it’s more than appropriate to turn to expert guidance.

-In this case, that likely means speaking to your hospice nurse about what can be done to provide a calm and comfortable environment for a patient experiencing end-of-life confusion.
+In this case, that likely means speaking to your hospice nurse about what can be done to provide a calm and comfortable environment for a patient experiencing confusion and hallucinations at the end of life.
 Your hospice nurse may also have advice for coping, as a caregiver, with the responsibility of providing care to a relative showing these signs.
 Providing end-of-life care is never an easy task for anyone.
 In situations where your hospice patient is experiencing confusion, sometimes the best thing you can do to help them cope, and help yourself, is to simply listen to them and help them express what they’re thinking and feeling.
 While it may not result in a lessening of their end-of-life confusion, it may provide them with the feelings of safety and comfort they need during this time.

 Learn about the specific end-of-life signs of common diseases and illnesses: